vyapp/vy/BOOK.md

     The key '1' was pressed.
     <Key-1>

-Other events that may be interesting are.
+Other events that may be interesting are:

     It happens when an widget gets focus, like when you click on it with the mouse.
     <FocusIn>